 Smoker: I used my Traeger pellet grill.
 I already had it running for the day, tossing four links of sausage in there took no space at all.
 It was easy to do.
 I could have easily done these in my charcoal smoker, wood smoker, or gas smoker as well.

-Step 1 - Preheat smoker to 225° F. Once the smoker reaches temperature, place links directly on the smoker racks or grill grate.
-Insert an instant read thermometer or the temperature probe on your Traeger and let them smoke at 225°F for about 80 minutes or until the internal temperature registers 160°F.
+Step One - Preheat smoker to 225° F. Once the smoker reaches temperature, place links directly on the smoker racks or grill grate.
+Insert an instant read meat thermometer or the temperature probe on your Traeger and let them smoke at 225 degrees for about one and a half hours or until the internal temperature reaches 160°F.

-Step 2 - Once the Sausage is cooked, remove them from the smoker and let rest for a couple of minutes before slicing it into them.
+Step Two - Once the smoked italian sausages is cooked, remove them from the smoker and let rest for a couple of minutes before slicing it into them.
+Store any leftovers in an airtight container.

 Why Smoke Sausage